The BH&PS will be open for Bristol-Warren Art Night! Stop by on May 28th: 5:30-8:30

 A variety of historians lead tours along the waterfront and through the streets of downtown Bristol as well as through some of the nearby cemeteries and neighborhoods.

-Tickets are $10 for BH&PS members and $15 for non-members and may be purchased at the start of the tour .
+Most tour tickets are $10 for BH&PS members and $15 for non-members and may be purchased at the start of the tour .

 Note: Guests or family members coming to visit in Bristol?
 Or maybe your organization would like a specially guided tour of downtown Bristol?
 If so, we can do this!!
 Let us know in advance as to when and where and how many people you have in mind.
 Give us a call at 401-253-7223 or send an email to info@bhpsri.org.